NoamBouillet/AutoDoc/README.md

 ## Requirements
 You need pdflatex packages installed.
-The exact packages' names change for each distribution. python3 and doxygen packages are going to be installed if you don't have them already.
+The exact packages' names change for each distribution. python3, doxygen and graphviz packages are going to be installed if you don't have them already.

 ## Install
 ```sh